-For a full understanding of the project scope and the criteria of the construction items needed for this project, review Exhibit 4, Exhibit 5, Exhibit 6 and Attachment B.
+For a full understanding of the scope of the project and the criteria for the construction items needed for this project, review Exhibit 4, Exhibit 5, and Attachment B.

 EXHIBIT 4 PROJECT DESIGN CRITERIA

 EXHIBIT 4 - PROJECT DESIGN CRITERIA

 This exhibit details the criteria by which the project shall be designed and constructed.
 It is the responsibility of the Engineer to get clarification from the Department if a question arises from the use of the below exhibits.
 These criteria are divided into subsections as listed below: